mdjmplugin/mobile-dj-manager/readme.txt

 = 1.3.7 =

 **New**
-* Client metabox has had a facelift
-* Event Details metabox has had a facelift
-* Event transactions metabox has had a facelift
+* Event metabox facelift has started
 * Client list is searchable on event screen
+* Client list is readonly if event is no longer active
 * Checking the deposit or balance paid checkboxes on the events screen now creates transactions for the remaining amounts
 * Checking the balance paid checkbox auto sets the deposit to the paid status
 * Manual event payments from the events screen now determine if the deposit and/or balance for the event is paid and mark as appropriate
 * Manual event payments from the events screen now generate an email using the selected `Manual Payment Template`
 * Added content tag `{deposit_remaining}`
 * New setting `Set Client Inactive?`.
 When enabled, a client will be set as inactive when their event is cancelled, failed, or rejected and they have no further upcoming events
+* Determine if a client needs re-activating when an event is recovered
-* Added content tag `{client_alt_phone}` to display the clients additional phone # if provided
+* Request [#76](https://github.com/mdjm/mobile-dj-manager/issues/76/ "Request #76") Added content tag `{client_alt_phone}` to display the clients additional phone # if provided
+* Request [#79](https://github.com/mdjm/mobile-dj-manager/issues/79/ "Request #79") Form validation on communication page
+* Add a new venue directly from the event screen
+* Toggle details for clients, venues, and transactions on event screen

 **Tweaks**
 * Added function `mdjm_get_clients_next_event()` to replace method in deprecated MDJM_Events class